-- Ammonia no longer limiting life: Ammonia, which can be toxic to aquatic organisms, was appreciably reduced to low levels. - Oxygen availability not a stressor: Dissolved oxygen, essential for aquatic life, remained at steady levels or increased.
+- Ammonia no longer limiting life: Ammonia, which can be toxic to aquatic organisms, was appreciably reduced to low levels. - Oxygen availability not a stressor: Essential for aquatic life, dissolved oxygen remained at steady levels or increased.
 Biochemical oxygen demand (an indirect measure of pollutants that use up oxygen in the water) declined to nearly non-detectable levels, indicating that there is more oxygen available for organisms to thrive. - Water clarity much improved: Sediments and other particles carried in the water decreased, resulting in clear river water on normal non-flooding days.
-Elevated levels of materials in the water can increase water temperature, thereby decreasing available dissolved oxygen.
+Elevated sediment levels in the water can increase water temperature, thereby decreasing available dissolved oxygen.

-- More diverse life: Several species of fish and increased diversity of aquatic invertebrates (which include insects, crustaceans, and worms) are being seen in the river. - Wetland plants reduced in drying sections: Overall the release of effluent supports wetland plants and trees.
-In the sections that are drying, there is a decrease in willows and a shift towards upland plants. - Reduced flow extent: The length of the flowing river has decreased, likely the result of a combination of factors including increased water infiltration from reduced nutrient levels and scouring floods. - Very little odor escaped the reclamation facility boundary: Odor levels far below levels required by facility permits and anecdotal observations of odor as hardly noticeable near the facility boundaries.
+- More diverse life: Five species of fish and increased diversity of aquatic invertebrates (which include insects, crustaceans, and worms) have been observed in the river, indicating that aquatic life is rebounding in the river. - Reduced flow extent: The length of the flowing river has decreased due to a combination of factors, including increased water infiltration from reduced nutrient levels, scouring floods, and the natural and human management of water inputs. - Wetland plants reduced in drying sections: The release of effluent supports wetland plants and trees.
+There is a decrease in willows and increased variability in streamside plants in the sections of reduced flow extent. - Very little odor escaped the reclamation facility boundary: Odor levels are far below levels required by facility permits and anecdotal observations report odor as hardly noticeable near the facility boundaries.